 After deploying the tarball to your target server, extract the contents to the root filesystem (

 You can instruct the Supervisor to run packages from an exported tarball:

 Note: On a clean server, this will download additional packages to satisfy the Supervisor dependencies.
 You will also require a

 hab group and

 hab user on the system for most services.

-To provide more fine-grained control over when component packages are built, you can programatically customize how and when Builder will build your plans by specifying build behavior in a
+In order to tell Builder about the location of the individual plan files, and in order provide more fine-grained control over when component packages are built, you can programmatically customize how and when Builder will build your plans by specifying build behavior in a

 .bldr.toml file at the root of the repository that you connect to Builder.